-Featured peer reviewed cases are grouped under the following headings:
+Featured case studies are grouped under the following headings:

 In this case study, Halifax details how it used short video and GIF content tailored to individual social channels to present financial concepts in an accessible fashion when these were in the news.
 The results show that the brand was more associated with being easy to understand and had higher consideration (both metrics the bank believed to be closely correlated with sales), following the campaign.